Welcome

 Publications

-Testing Marx.
-Inequality, Concentration, and Political Polarization in Late 19th Century Germany, with Charlotte Bartels and Nikolaus Wolf.
-Review of Economics and Statistics Forthcoming.
+with Charlotte Bartels and Nikolaus Wolf, The Review of Economics and Statistics Forthcoming.

 [PDF Open Access][Replication Files][Online Appendix][VoxEU Column][Ökonomenstimme Column][FAZ Article in German]